Search, browse, and resume your Claude Code and Codex CLI sessions, plus MCP server to remember past context.

 4. Incremental Sync

-ccrider sync # Import all new sessions ccrider sync --full # Re-import everything
+ccrider sync # Import new sessions from all providers ccrider sync --full # Re-import everything

 MCP Server

-ccrider includes a built-in MCP (Model Context Protocol) server that gives Claude access to your session history.
+ccrider includes a built-in MCP (Model Context Protocol) server that gives your coding agent access to your session history.

-Ask Claude to search your past conversations while working on new problems:
+Ask your agent to search past conversations while working on new problems:

 - "Find sessions where I worked on authentication"